 Few players score a hat-trick of tries on their RWC debut but Jack Nowell did just that when helping England to a 60-3 win over Uruguay at the Manchester City Stadium in October 2015.
 It was the sixth instance that an England team member had bagged three or more tries in the history of the tournament.
 He followed Mike Harrison (1987), Josh Lewsey (2003), Chris Ashton and Mark Cueto (2011) and Nick Easter, who also achieved the feat against Uruguay (2015).

-His ninth international try at Brisbane last June took England to a match record for points’ against Australia in 45 meetings of the countries, dating back to 1909.
+His ninth international try at Brisbane in June last year took England to a match record for points’ against Australia in 45 meetings of the countries, dating back to 1909.
 Owen Farrell’s conversion secured a final score of 39-28 before that was topped with a 44-40 victory in Sydney.
-He missed the start of this season after having surgery on a thumb injury and then suffered a tear in his quad in October.
+He missed the start of last season after having surgery on a thumb injury and then suffered a tear in his quad in October.
 That ruled him out of the four-match Old Mutual Wealth Series.
-An eye-catching performance off the bench against Italy in February brought him two tries and he was narrowly denied a third because of obstruction.
+An eye-catching performance off the bench against Italy in February this year brought him two tries and he was narrowly denied a third because of obstruction.

 As the LV= Breakthrough Player for 2012-13, Jack had already achieved much in his burgeoning career before scoring four tries in his first eight Test matches.
 They featured two touchdowns in the final game of the 2015 RBS 6 Nations Championship against France and he made more clean breaks (nine) than any other player in the tournament, one more than England teammate George Ford and Liam Williams, of Wales.